 In a PPC campaign, everything is measurable.
-Google, Facebook, and other similar sites created such a great platform that as a company owner you can know that when you invest x amount of dollars into ads campaign, you can get 1.5x in return.
-In a PR campaign, this is not the case.
+Google, Facebook, and other similar sites created such a great platform that as a company owner, you can know that when you invest x amount of dollars into an ad campaign, you can get 1.5x in return.

 If the article brought you only 50 views, is that the only KPI?

 There are time pressures and dozens of social media channels you need to focus on.
-In many of those channels, understanding the KPI’s is hard.
+In many of those channels, understanding the KPIs is hard.

 Take Reddit, for instance.
 Let’s look now at /r/cryptocurrency front page.

-The 2nd top post this week is a PR article from CoinTelegraph
+The 2nd top post this week is a PR article from CoinTelegraph.

-The post received more than 1200 upvotes and almost 150 comments
+The post received more than 1200 upvotes and almost 150 comments.

-For some reason it shows only two engagements on Reddit, in reality only on Reddit this article received more than 1200 upvotes The after effect, when a post becomes viral on Reddit, it brings about a positive effect.
+For some reason, it shows only two engagements on Reddit.
+In reality, this article received more than 1200 individual upvotes on Reddit.
+When a post goes viral on Reddit, it brings about a positive effect.
 Consequently, the article received dozens of backlinks, tweets, and shares.

 Now let’s compare it to another blockchain PR article about the same announcement that wasn’t distributed on Reddit.

 As you can see here, the buzz this article generated is nothing compared to the one that went viral on Reddit.
-When running a blockchain PR campaign, it’s important to maximize your reach and distribute the content on different social media.
+When running a blockchain PR campaign, it’s crucial to maximize your reach and distribute the content on different social media.

 If you plan on building your own blockchain company or aim to launch a PR campaign for your existing company, you may face different unexpected challenges.
 This guide gives you a great understanding of how PR works in the blockchain world, but at the end of the day, your ability to face those challenges and improvise along the way is crucial for the success of your campaign.